pizzapanther/neutron-studio/content/posts/2023-01-15-docker-compose-for-dev.md

 ## Sync User Permissions

-It's good practice to not run as root but also for you development container it's nice to sync up the container user with your local user.
+It's good practice to not run as root but also for your development container it's nice to sync up the container user with your local user.
 This ensures your files mounted outside the container will have the correct permissions.
 To do this:

 ### 1. Add some build args to your Dockerfile